Skip to Main Content

 Peruvian Cooking in a City That Rarely Sits Still

 Central Hong Kong rewards restaurants that hold a position.
 The neighbourhood's dining floor has turned over repeatedly across the past decade, with high rents and shifting foot traffic eliminating everything except formats with genuine conviction or institutional backing.
 The building addresses along Queen's Road Central have hosted everything from classic French rooms to Cantonese banquet halls, and the survivors tend to be those that occupy a niche defined enough to retain a loyal table count rather than chasing the next trend.
-Ichu, sitting on the third floor of the Queens Building at number 80, occupies precisely that kind of niche: Peruvian cuisine in a city where Latin American cooking has never been more than a sliver of the overall dining picture.
+Ichu, sitting on the third floor of the Queens Building at number 80, occupies precisely that kind of niche: Modern Nikkei Peruvian cuisine in Central, Hong Kong.

 That narrowness is actually an asset.
 Hong Kong's premium dining tier is dense with French technique applied to local ingredients, with Japanese precision applied to tasting menus, and with Cantonese cooking at various price points from street-facing roast shops to the long-established rooms like Forum in Causeway Bay.
 What it has far less of is the acidic, layered, smoke-and-citrus profile that defines serious Peruvian cooking.
 Ichu's ability to hold its position in Central across multiple market cycles suggests the format has found a durable audience rather than simply catching a wave.